sahilkapoor1231/studio/README.md

  By filling in these structures with real or hypothetical examples, this section will demonstrate the tangible benefits and practical applications of the CRM.

-## Testing Procedures

-This section outlines the procedures for testing the CRM for Healthcare Leads to ensure its functionality, performance, and security.

  To ensure the CRM functions as expected and meets quality standards, the following types of testing should be conducted:

  ### Unit Testing